telerik/fiddler-everywhere-docs/user-guide/resources.md

 ## In-app Tutorials

 The welcome page contains in-app tutorials with necessary steps explaining some of the core features of Fiddler Everywhere.
+Click on a tutorial to start the interactive journey through the FIddler Everywhere functionalities.

 ![Interactive in-app tutorials](../images/resources/in-app-tuto-002.png)